If the weak euro, strong dollar and cheap oil persist, these commodities and stocks will predictably take a hit.

 The U.S. dollar hit its highest level since March 2006 on Friday, as the euro fell on speculation about imminent monetary easing tactics.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the latest German GDP data, as well as news Greece has escaped recession.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including ECB President Mario Draghi's comments on the risk of deflation taking the euro lower.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a dip in London home prices hitting the British pound.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a big hit for the oil majors and issues in Athens persist.

 Corporate profits look set to expand in 2015, but changes in central bank policy or a ramp-up in inflation could be headwinds.